bigtbigtbigt/squarespace-custom-event-table/README.md

 #### Other

-Aside from the files included for reference in the setup step (below), any other files may be trashed
+Aside from the files included for reference in the setup step (below), any other files are not required

 ### Setup